ValleyAudio/ValleyRackFree/README.md

 Topograph is covered by GPL-3.0

-Topograph's dependencies "LED" and "Metronome" are covered by BSD-3-Clause
+Topograph's dependencies "Oneshot" and "Metronome" are covered by BSD-3-Clause